Transfer of Property in Law

 1. A determinate portion of the surface of the earth.

-2. The ground beneath the surface is down to the center of the earth.
+2. The ground beneath the surface is down to the centre of the earth.

 3. The column of space above the surface ad infinitum.